ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {{RFC8392}} was published before CDDL was available and thus is specified in prose, not CDDL.
 Following is CDDL specifying CWT as it is needed to complete this specification.
 This CDDL also covers the Claims-Set for JWT.

+The COSE-related types in this CDDL are defined in {{RFC9052}}.

 This however is NOT a normative or standard definition of CWT or JWT in CDDL.
 The prose in CWT and JWT remain the normative definition.